Vincent Phillip Muñoz

 Website: https://politicalscience.nd.edu/people/vincent-phillip-munoz/

-Vincent Phillip Muñoz is the Tocqueville Associate Professor of Religion & Public Life in the Department of Political Science at the University of Notre Dame.
-He is the founding director of Notre Dame's undergraduate minor in Constitutional Studies and directs Notre Dame's Center for Citizenship & Constitutional Government.
+Vincent Phillip Muñoz is the Tocqueville Professor of Political Science and Concurrent Professor of Law at the University of Notre Dame.
+He is also the Founding Director of ND’s Center for Citizenship & Constitutional Government.
+Under his leadership the programs have raised over $20,000,000 in grants, gifts, and pledges.

 Scholarship